TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

          In the template there is the subpart "HELLO"::

             <!-- start of subpart ###HELLO### -->
-            This is the HTML-code, that will be loaded in the register and will be replaced with the result...
+            This is the HTML code, that will be loaded in the register and will be replaced with the result...
             <!-- end ###HELLO### -->

          The following TypoScript code now replaces the subpart "HELLO" with